Azure-Samples/azure-search-rest-samples/index-json-blobs/README.md

 This sample uses the Azure AI Search REST APIs to create an indexer, data source, and index for nested JSON within a JSON array.
 This example demonstrates the `jsonArray` parsing model and `documentRoot` parameters.

-This sample is featured in the [Tutorial: Index JSON blobs from Azure Storage using REST](https://docs.microsoft.com/azure/search/AI-search-tutorial-blob).
+This sample is featured in the [Tutorial: Index nested JSON blobs from Azure Storage using REST](https://learn.microsoft.com/azure/search/search-semi-structured-data).
 If you have trouble with the steps in this readme, check the tutorial for more detailed instructions.

 ## Prerequisites